Sara-Harvey/NYC_mortality_17/README.md

 # NYCMortality17

-Providing easier access to the details of the 2017 Summary of Vital Statistics for the City of New York -- basically, which neighborhoods had the highest death rates.
+Providing easier access to the details of the 2017 Summary of Vital Statistics for the City of New York (basically, which neighborhoods had the highest death rates).
 A type of "interactive sidebar" that could pair well with online journalism.
 Development still in progress.

 ## Installation